kartykx/kartykx/README.md

 ### About me

 - 👋 Hi, I’m Karthik
-- :muscle: I am passionate about Kotlin and coroutines
+- :muscle: Kotlin and coroutines enthusiast
 - :technologist: I work at Agoda, based in Bangkok
 - 🌱 I’m currently learning iOS
 - 📫 How to reach me - Twitter @kartykx